pabloolivareszu-oss/opt-x-xai/README.md

 ### Software

-The source code in `scripts/` is released under the [MIT License](LICENSE).
-The license permits use, copying, modification, merging, publication, distribution, sublicensing, and commercial reuse, provided that the copyright and permission notices are retained.
+The source code in `scripts/` is distributed under the [MIT License](LICENSE).

+The MIT License permits use, copying, modification, distribution, sublicensing, and commercial reuse, provided that the copyright notice and permission notice are retained.

 ### Experimental data

-Unless a dataset directory states otherwise, the experimental outputs in `CEC2022 Oficial Format/`, `datos_principal/`, and `datos_aplicado/` are intended to be released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-Reusers must provide appropriate attribution, identify modifications, and link to the license.
+Unless a dataset directory states otherwise, the experimental outputs are intended for release under the Creative Commons Attribution 4.0 International License.

-For maximum legal clarity, a separate `LICENSE-DATA` file should be included at the repository root when the datasets are published.
+A separate `LICENSE-DATA` file should be included in the repository root to make the data license explicit.

 ### Manuscript and figures

 The LaTeX manuscript and publication-ready figures are not part of this repository.
-Their copyright remains reserved until the corresponding publication terms are established.
+Their copyright remains reserved until the corresponding publication and reuse terms are established.

 ---

-## Reproducibility note
+## Reproducibility requirements

+A faithful replication should preserve:

+- paired seeds between Standard and assisted variants;
+- the strict function-evaluation ledger;
+- the FE Availability Gate;
+- the official termination criterion;
+- the distinction between host and explanatory evaluations;
+- the same actionable parameter bounds;
+- the same retrospective-anchor policy;
+- the same statistical correction procedure.

-The repository is intended to support transparent and auditable replication.
-Any derivative study should preserve the paired-seed design, strict FE ledger, availability pre-reservation, termination criteria, and the distinction between host evaluations and explanatory evaluations.
-Altering these components changes the experimental protocol and should be reported explicitly.
+Changing any of these components modifies the experimental protocol and should be reported explicitly.